-When you want to build a square foot garden, each box in the area should be about a square foot, hence why it is 12 inches on each side.
+When you want to build a square foot garden, each box in the area should be about a square foot; hence, it is 12 inches on each side.

-You will want to first decide where the garden will be, and then calculate how many squares you can have in that area.
+You will first decide where the garden will be and then calculate how many squares you can have in that area.